National Museum of Intelligence and Special Operations

-The National Museum of Intelligence and Special Operations is a future private museum in the United States, planned for the area of Ashburn, Virginia.
-As a private museum project of The Office of Strategic Services Society, it was recognized in the National Defense Authorization Act for Fiscal Year 2023.

-The museum was designed by architect Curtis Fentress with roughly 14,000 sqft of exhibit space, a 6,000 sqft lobby, and 200-seat educational space.
+The National Museum of Intelligence and Special Operations is a future private museum in the United States, planned for the area of Kincora, Virginia.
+As a private museum project of the OSS Society, it was recognized in the National Defense Authorization Act for Fiscal Year 2023.
+It was designed by architect Curtis Fentress and Fentress Studios with roughly 14,000 sqft of exhibit space, a 6,000 sqft lobby, and a 200-seat educational space.
+Overall, the museum is expected to be between 50,000 sqft and 60,000 sqft.
+They expect to host around 100,000 visitors each year.